-Since his report, Mr Klein said by e-mail that he had also heard from Health Ministry secretary of state Eng Huot, who insisted that drug addiction was indeed a health issue.
+Since his report, Mr Klein said by e-mail that he had also heard from Health Ministry secretary of state Eng Huot, insisting that drug addiction was indeed a health issue.

-As for the UNODC program itself, Mr Klein praised it for setting up a system for collecting drug-use data.
-But he also found that the program’s counselors were ill trained to offer treatment and had nowhere to refer serious addiction cases, and that an 11th-hour change in direction—away from centers in favor of community-based counseling teams—alienated other UN agencies.
+As for the UNODC program itself, Mr Klein praised it for setting up a system for collecting drug use data.
+But he also found that the program’s counselors were ill trained to offer treatment and had nowhere to refer serious addiction cases on to, and that an 11th hour change in direction-away from centers in favor of community-based counseling teams-alienated other UN agencies.

 “Whatever shortcoming,” Mr Klein’s report concludes, “they are all compensated for by the vibrant activity of grassroots teams engaging clients in a constructive and humane process.”